Spring Featured Events

 Contact Donnie at 336-392-5071 or firstname.lastname@example.org for more information.

 North Carolina native, Robert Shuping, has been working with wood for over 30 years, building custom homes and renovations in Chapel Hill and Durham area.
 In his shop located in Chapel Hill he builds one of a kind furniture pieces and creative wood turnings including birdhouses, bowls, boxes, and other unique items.
-Robert harvest a majority of the wood used from storm damaged trees and those otherwise being removed.
-Vi
+Robert harvests a majority of the wood used from storm damaged trees and those otherwise being removed.
+In 2013, his birdhouses were on display at the Wharton Esherick Museum in Malvern, P.A., and this year, are featured in a new book recently published, Birdhouses if the World by Anne Schmauss.

 Silver Palate Feeders